-Provides a source of answers when the normal resolution returns NXDOMAIN.
+Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
 Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.

 If the client has requested DNSSEC records (DO=1) and the NX-DOMAIN response is signed then no substitution will occur.